espressif/esp-idf/docs/en/api-guides/performance/size.rst

 .. only:: CONFIG_ESP_ROM_HAS_NEWLIB_NANO_FORMAT

-    Enabling the config option :ref:`CONFIG_NEWLIB_NANO_FORMAT` will switch Newlib to the “Nano” formatting mode.
+    Enabling the config option :ref:`CONFIG_NEWLIB_NANO_FORMAT` will switch Newlib to the "Nano" formatting mode.
 This is smaller in code size, and a large part of the implementation is compiled into the {IDF_TARGET_NAME} ROM, so it does not need to be included in the binary at all.

     The exact difference in binary size depends on which features the firmware uses, but 25 KB ~ 50 KB is typical.